fabioc-aloha/AlexQ_Template/examples/README.md

 ---

-*Examples based on production patterns from Disposition Dashboard* *All code tested and verified*
+*Examples based on production-ready patterns*
+*All code tested and verified*
 *Ready for copy-paste into your projects*